Kravchie/beehive/README.md

 # Beehive
+Files
-dev.py -- python script installed on RPIs simulating smart devices /android/ -- java android files installed on the smartphone as a experiment controller
+- dev.py -- python script installed on RPIs simulating smart devices
+- /android/ -- java android files installed on the smartphone as a experiment controller